iambrainstorming/iambrainstorming.github.io/src/chapters/do-we-have-to-fear-machine-learning-or-ai.md

 **But can we define superintelligence?
 Does any such thing exist?**

 We attain intelligence through [experimentation and data](https://www.ibiology.org/educators-resources/online-course/lets-experiment/).
 To predict something accurately, we need lots of variables, so increase in computation.
 There is no evidence that the rules of physics or the rules of the universe can be broken.
 So, AI running on the hardware of the universe can't break the laws of physics.
 For example, even AI will take thousands of years to crack a secure cryptography with current computing power.
-Maybe with future quantum computers, it can be done easily, but quantum-safe cryptography still exists.
+Maybe, with future quantum computers, [if it is possible](https://www.quantamagazine.org/the-era-of-quantum-computing-is-here-outlook-cloudy-20180124) at all, some things can be [done easily](https://www.quantamagazine.org/finally-a-problem-that-only-quantum-computers-will-ever-be-able-to-solve-20180621/).
+However, quantum-safe cryptography still exists.

 Weather forecast still require huge amount of computation and data, AI can't predict weather by scratch.

 In the world of internet we can't know what is real and unreal, with emergence of deep fakes.